Milky435/number-guesser/README.md

 a simple number guesser

 how to update:
-move the exe and internal folder and keep the streak.p
+remove the current exe and internal folder and then move the new version of them, keep the streak.p to keep your streak